jgarte/dgkiss/README.md

 - melonDS (needs libslirp to be fixed up, needs libglvnd to be added)
 - tcc
 - fftw
-- MultiMC (needs GLFW to be fixed up)
-- glfw
+- MultiMC (GLFW is patched for this, but I don't know how to get libGL yet)